uptonking/note4yaoo/note-dev-pc.md

 ## electron vs cef

 - The Chromium Embedded Framework (CEF) is a project that turns Chromium into a library, and provides stable APIs based on Chromium's codebase.
-Very early versions of Atom editor and NW.js used CEF.
+  - Very early versions of Atom editor and NW.js used CEF.
 - To maintain a stable API, CEF hides all the details of Chromium and wraps Chromium's APIs with its own interface.
-So when we needed to access underlying Chromium APIs, like integrating Node.js into web pages, the advantages of CEF became blockers.
+- So when we needed to access underlying Chromium APIs, like integrating Node.js into web pages, the advantages of CEF became blockers.
-- So in the end both Electron and NW.js switched to using Chromium's APIs **directly**.
+- So in the end **both Electron and NW.js switched to using Chromium's APIs directly**.
 - Even though Chromium does not officially support outside projects, the codebase is modular and it is easy to build a minimal browser based on Chromium.
-The core module providing the browser interface is called **Content Module**.
+The core module providing the browser interface is called Content Module.
 - As a user of Content Module, Electron does not need to modify Chromium's code under most cases, so an obvious way to improve the building of Electron is to build Chromium as a shared library, and then link with it in Electron.
 In this way developers no longer need to build all off Chromium when contributing to Electron.
 - reference
   - https://electronjs.org/blog/electron-internals-building-chromium-as-a-library

--

 ## electron vs nw.js